rns/kollos-luif-doc/manual.md

 They may be caught at the higher-level (KHIL) as well, if that is convenient, or if it is necessary for the logic.

+<a id="locale_support"></a>
+### Locale support

+Full support is only assured for the "C" locale -- support for other locales may be limited, inconsistent, or removed in the future.

+Lua’s `os.setlocale()`, when used in the LUIF context for anything but the "C" locale, may fail, silently or otherwise.

+[todo: update the tentative language above as Kollos project progresses]

 <a id="example_grammars"></a>
 ## Example grammars